 Normally, the tissue that lines a woman's uterus, known as the endometrium, is found only in the uterus.
-But when a woman develops endometriosis, microscopic bits of this tissue escape from the uterus and grow on other organs such as the ovaries, the outer wall of the uterus, the ligaments that support the uterus, and the space between the uterus and the rectum.
+But when a woman develops endometriosis, microscopic bits of this tissue escape from the uterus and grow on other organs such as the ovaries, the outer wall of the uterus, the fallopian tubes, the ligaments that support the uterus, the space between the uterus and the rectum, and the space between the uterus and the bladder.
 In rare cases, they can spread outside the abdomen and grow on other organs, such as the lungs.

 Cases of endometriosis are classified as minimal, mild, moderate, or severe, depending on the size of the lesions and how deeply they reach into the other organs.
 They are also referred to as stage I-IV.

 Endometriosis affects 3%-10% of women of reproductive age, and 25%-35% of infertile women.
 It affects about 40%-60% of women suffering from pelvic pain.
 Most women are diagnosed in their 20s, and it affects all races equally.
 Symptoms usually get better after menopause.

 Researchers don't know why or how endometrial tissue reaches other parts of the body.
 But there are some trends.
 Endometriosis tends to run in families.
 Endometriosis occurs more often in women who have short menstrual cycles or a longer-than-normal flow: Women who have fewer than 25 days between periods or who menstruate for more than seven days are twice as likely to develop endometriosis.
 And dioxin, an industrial chemical, may be a cause.